 There exist $0 < \lambda < \Lambda < \infty$, so that

-where $ \mathcal{K}_\loc(\om)$ and $L^{n,\infty}_\loc(\om)$ stand for the local Stummel-Kato class and the local weak-$L^n$ space respectively (see Definition \eqref{def:Kato} and \ref{def:Lor-space}).\footnote{Our original assumptions were $b , c \in L^{n}(\om)$ and $d \in L^{\frac{n}{2}}(\om)$.
-The extension to weak Lebesgue spaces is due to an observation of G. Sakellaris in \cite{Sak}; a more detailed discussion can be found at the end of the introduction.} We will also need to assume one of the following negativity conditions:
+where $ \mathcal{K}_\loc(\om)$ and $L^{n,\infty}_\loc(\om)$ stand for the local Stummel-Kato class and the local weak-$L^n$ space respectively (see Definitions \ref{def:Kato} and \ref{def:Lor-space})\footnote{Our original assumptions were $b , c \in L^{n}(\om)$ and $d \in L^{\frac{n}{2}}(\om)$.
+The extension to weak Lebesgue spaces is due to an observation of G. Sakellaris in \cite{Sak}; a more detailed discussion can be found at the end of the introduction.}.
+In several cases, we will also need to assume one of the following negativity conditions:

 or